 Make sure the portions of copyrighted material you are using in your course meet the standards of the Guidelines.

-Put the copyrighted material in a section of your Blackboard course site that is secured (using Course Settings: Area Availability in the Control Panel).
+Put the copyrighted material in a section of your Brightspace course site that is secured (using Course Settings: Area Availability in the Control Panel).
 This should meet the distribution requirement, because only students enrolled in your course will have access to that area.

 Use streaming audio and video, rather than uploading the files for students to download.
 Contact Steve Salina (email@example.com) at the Academic Technology Center for assistance.